JorisAR/portfolio/content/posts/IsoContourMap.md

 ### Depth

 However, we need the height of the terrain at each pixel of the map rather than the color.
-Godot unfortunately has does not allow you to easily render auxiliary depth textures from arbitrary locations.
+Godot unfortunately does not allow you to easily render auxiliary depth textures from arbitrary locations.
 Instead we can use a costlier option:
 - Render the opaque scene to a second camera.
 - Place a large quad in front of the secondary camera, with a shader that transforms camera depth into fragment height.